ShoubhitAbhin-Kings/nonExamAssessment/README.md

 It is recommended to create and use a virtual environment to manage the dependencies for this investigation and avoid conflicts with other Python projects on your system.
 First create and activate a virtual environment (see specific documentation for your system if unsure), and then install the project dependencies listed ```requirements.txt```.
 This can be done using the command ```pip install -r requirements.txt```.

 ---

+The video evidence for the project can be found on this Google Drive folder: https://drive.google.com/drive/folders/1IdfUlgyU6PbQq5lwh0EVk3NoKjsqhQmJ
+For access, please contact james.campbell@kingsacademies.uk (Head of Computing - King's Academy Binfield)

 For further instruction on how to run the program, as well as complete documentation of the investigative process, see ```AQAALevelComputerScienceNEADocumentation```.